 Summer is such a glorious time of year, especially for those of us who live in cold climates where we have to wait for warm weather for months on end.
 It means we get to spend more time outdoors with our beloved dogs, soaking up the sun and enjoying even more playtime together.

-Of course, that’s not to say it’s a totally carefree time.
-Summer brings a host of things to worry about regarding our dogs, like heat stroke, dehydration, ticks and sunburn.
-Keeping your dog healthy is top priority for us pup parents, so to help your dog have a fun, safe summer, we’ve gathered 10 things to help them have the best summer yet.
+Of course, that’s not to say it’s a carefree time.
+Summer brings a host of things to worry about regarding our dogs, like heat stroke, dehydration, ticks, and sunburn.
+Keeping your dog healthy is a top priority for us pup parents, so to help your dog have a fun, safe summer, we’ve gathered 10 things to help them have the best summer yet.

 Frozen Dog Treats

 Dogs love frozen treats, especially on scorching hot days.
 That’s why the Cool Pup Dog Toys are so perfect for summer.
 You simply fill up the container with water and freeze, then your dog also gets to enjoy an “ice cream” treat.

 The ChuckIt!
 Launcher is simply brilliant.
 Not only do you get to play fetch with your dog for hours while saving your arm, you also have a tool to pick up those slobbery balls without getting dirty.
 Guaranteed you’ll put it to good use this summer.

 Are you up to date on your dog’s dose of Frontline?
 Ticks come out in full force during the summer months.
 Make sure your dog is up-to-date with their flea and tick treatment before it’s too late.